At the Newark Hill Academy, CHILD is at the heart of our enquiry based curriculum..

 Fieldwork includes going out and about in our local area of Peterborough to study physical and manmade features, transport infrastructure and investigating landmarks.
 Children will also engage in map work activities within the school grounds and local area.
 There are also visits further afield, such as to Stibbington, where comparisons can be made.

 There are also opportunities to compare our area of Peterborough with other locations within the UK and around the world.
-This is achieved through local visits (for example: local parks, museums, landmarks and estates, such as Burghley House) and making use of the VR sets in school to ‘visit’ other countries and areas, such as The Artic Circle, Australia, Italy and Stone Henge.
+This is achieved through local visits (for example: local parks, museums, landmarks and estates, such as Burghley House) and making use of the VR sets in school to ‘visit’ other countries and areas, such as The Arctic Circle, Australia, Italy and Stone Henge.

 By the end of KS1, our children will have developed their knowledge about the world, particularly about the United Kingdom and our locality.
 They will have developed a basic vocabulary relating to human and physical geography and begun to develop geographical skills, including first-hand observation, to enhance their awareness of their locality.